sludin/perl_acme/README.md

 See client.pl for an example of using the library.

-Usage:
+# Status

+This module is very rough right now.
+The goal is to get feedback on key items such as:

+* Naming
+* Challenge handling
+* Exception handling

+# Usage

+## Requisite file creation

-In order to use the library and teh Let's Encrypt service in general you will need to generate a couple of files.
+In order to use the library and the Let's Encrypt service in general you will need to generate a couple of files.
 These are:

 * A private account key
 * A private cetificate key